Mitrade Tops Charts For Best Client Fund Security Worldwide, Secures Its Position As Best Forex Trading App In Australia

+(MENAFN- ACN NewsWire) Mitrade Tops Charts for Best Client Fund Security Worldwide, Secures its Position as Best Forex Trading App in Australia

-(MENAFN- GlobeNewsWire - Nasdaq) MELBOURNE, AUSTRALIA, Dec.
-15, 2023 (GLOBE NEWSWIRE) -- Mitrade is honored and titled as this year 's "Best Client Fund Security - Global " and "Best Forex Trading App - Australia", by the International Business Magazine.
+MELBOURNE, Dec 15, 2023 - (ACN Newswire) - Mitrade is honored and titled as this year 's "Best Client Fund Security - Global " and "Best Forex Trading App - Australia", by the International Business Magazine.
 The International Business Magazine Awards took place at Atlantis, The Palm in Dubai earlier this November.
 The event brought together industry leaders to celebrate outstanding achievements, making it a night of recognition and triumph in the global business community.

 This accomplishment highlights Mitrade's commitment to ensuring maximum security and trust for its clients.
 The company has become a top choice for traders who value reliability and peace of mind by prioritizing a comprehensive, secure, and transparent trading environment.